amplifyeyecare-logo-base2-icon

 • Eye patching or eye drops which is called occlusion

-Get superior care when you schedule an appointment for an eye exam for lazy eye at our trusted optometry clinic in Hixson, attracting patients from nearby Chattanooga, Cleveland, and Middle Valley.
+Get superior care when you schedule an appointment for an eye exam for lazy eye at our well-established optometry clinic in Hixson, serving patients from the surrounding areas including Chattanooga, Cleveland, and Middle Valley.
 Call (423) 321-8233 or fill out this form to make an appointment today.

 Visit a Vision Therapy optometrist at an Amplify EyeCare practice near you: